Aman1869/News-Summarizer-App/README.md

    npm start
    ```

+## Production Deployment

+This application can be deployed in production environments :

+- **GNews**: 100 requests per day on free tier

+Both services offer paid plans with higher request limits for production use.

 ## Important Notes

-- The News API's free tier only allows requests from localhost in development environments.
-For production, you'll need a paid subscription.
 - Web scraping has limitations due to CORS policies.
-In a production environment, you would need a backend proxy server to handle the scraping properly.
+In cases where the API doesn't provide full content, a proxy service is used to attempt scraping.
+- If you encounter rate limit errors, you may need to wait for the limit to reset (usually 24 hours) or switch to a different API.

 ## Technologies Used

 - React.js
 - React Router
 - Tailwind CSS
-- News API
+- GNews APIs
 - Google Gemini API
 - Axios for HTTP requests
 - Cheerio for HTML parsing